 My thoughts turned to my life.
 I’d been married and fathered two children.
 I had retired early.
 After my retirement, I attended college and earned my degree.
 I had put away enough money to never work again.
 While I wasn’t rich, I managed to get by.

 Then my thoughts twisted around, and I focused on what I had never been able to do since my life had imploded.
-I was never able to find love after my divorce.
-I was not able to sustain any type of relationship.
+I never found love after my divorce.
+I was unable to sustain any type of relationship.
 I became bitter.
 I had severed all personal ties with everyone; I became a hermit.

 “Freaking rats!
 I’ve always hated rats!
 Dirty beasts.”